ROCm/AMDMIGraphX/docs/migraphx-driver.rst

    *  - --model <resnet50|inceptionv3|alexnet>
       - Loads one of the three default models.
    *  - --onnx
-      - Loads the file as an onnx graph.
+      - Loads the file as an ONNX graph.
    *  - --tf
       - Loads the file as a tensorflow graph.
    *  - --migraphx